Rare but beautiful: The art of snow

 French Impressionist painter Pierre-Auguste Renoir

-However, another critic thought Morisot’s diaphanous brushwork went too far:
+On the other hand, some critics thought Morisot’s diaphanous brushwork went too far:

 Mademoiselle Morisot has reduced painting to its simplest expression.
 Everything is hardly indicated, and everything is charming.
 But, honestly, she leaves too much to the imagination.
 It is time to put an end to this pursuit, unless one wishes to reduce painting to a dreamlike state.